 - In Persona 4, we have Shadow Teddie, who, being a manifestation of repressed nihilistic feelings and hidden existential dread, fits quite well.
 His most powerful (well, it would be if it wasn't telegraphed) attack is called Nihil Hand.

 - Adachi claimed that all life was troublesome and pointless and that people are better off living as Shadows who are only aware of their own delusions and fantasies.

-- Takahisa Kandori states that life is meaningless after he becomes a God.
+- Takahisa Kandori from Persona states that life is meaningless after he becomes a God.
 It's justified in that his DEVA machine contacted Maki Sonomura's thoughts.

 - Soul Nomad & the World Eaters

 - Gig has this attitude towards humans.
-And with him being a Grim Reaper, it goes without saying that the world he was responsible for was not having a good time until he got retired.
+And with him being The Grim Reaper, it goes without saying that the world he was responsible for was not having a good time until he got retired.

 - In the Demon Path, Shauna becomes this after Trish's suicide